 - The absence and lateness of the child from school on any given school day.
-It is recommended that parents report such incidents to the Attendance Office prior to 8:20 a.m. - Any medical condition that prevents your child from joining his/her P.E. or swimming lessons should be reported to the Academic Coordinator (AC). - Any medical condition that requires special attention from the school's end must be provided to the AC in writing. - Any changes including interruptions of your child's transportation services must be provided to the AC in writing. - To inquire about or request a meeting with your child's AC for any academic related issue. - Any issue or concern regarding the general behavior code at the school. - Any safety or security matter that might affect students and/or staff. - To report or discuss any other important matters or concerns regarding the school not mentioned in this handbook. - Questions about after-school activities should be addressed to SLO®.
+It is recommended that parents report such incidents to the Attendance Office prior to 8:20 a.m. - Any medical condition that prevents your child from joining his/her P.E. or swimming lessons should be reported to the Academic Coordinator (AC). - Any medical condition that requires special attention from the school's end must be provided to the AC in writing. - Any changes including interruptions of your child's transportation services must be provided to the AC in writing. - To inquire about or request a meeting with your child's AC for any academic related issue. - Any issue or concern regarding the general behavior code at the school. - Any safety or security matter that might affect students and/or staff. - To report or discuss any other important matters or concerns regarding the school not mentioned in this handbook. - Questions about after-school activities should be addressed to SLO[®]. - Questions about after-school sports should be addressed to the ISF Sports Academy.